In March 2019, we checked the LineageOS-based ROM provided by the French /e/ Foundation.

 In this article, we look at the /e/ Android ROM again to check whether issues identified by us are still present.

 Always stay in the loop!

-After initial configuration, we connected the Moto G4 with a dedicated VLAN to monitor its complete network traffic.
+After the initial configuration, we connected the Moto G4 with a dedicated VLAN to monitor its entire network traffic.

 - Apps (/e/ app store)

 - Bliss Launcher

 - Chromium-based /e/ web browser

 - LibreOffice Viewer